Meeting kids where they are

-By partnering with churches, collaborating with schools, agencies, and organizations, and training hundreds of caring adult volunteers, we build communities of kinship in key neighborhoods which leverage the power of compassionate relationships to alter our mutual trajectory toward a hopeful future.
+By partnering with churches, collaborating with schools, government agencies, and other nonprofit organizations, and training hundreds of caring adult volunteers, we build communities of kinship in key neighborhoods which leverage the power of compassionate relationships to alter our mutual trajectory toward a hopeful future.

 One at a time, we connect a caring adult mentor to a youth experiencing profound disconnection.
-Disconnected youth are isolated, alone, abused, traumatized, deserted, abandoned, vilified and pushed beyond the margins of society.
-Many of them are involved in the juvenile justice system and child welfare system.
-They are on a trajectory toward homelessness, addiction, crime, sex-trafficking, incarceration, joblessness, gangs, and suicide.
+Disconnected youth may be isolated, alone, abused, traumatized, deserted, and abandoned.
+Many of them are involved in the juvenile justice system and child welfare system, are refugees, experiencing homelessness or are gang affected.
+They are on a trajectory toward homelessness, addiction, crime, sex-trafficking, incarceration, unemployment, and suicide.
 Our mentors have no agenda other than to show up in compassion, pay attention without distraction, and listen without judgment for one hour a week, affirming each youth’s worth and potential.
 A reVision mentor’s primary role is to be a someone to a kid who has no one.

-We recognize that a school with a harsh disciplinary policy and practice is a crucial reason why disconnected youth experience what has been called the “school to prison pipeline.”
+We recognize that a school with a harsh disciplinary policy and practice is a crucial reason why disconnected youth experience what is called the “school to prison pipeline.”
 We also recognize the transformational potential of authentic, caring relationships in the lives of these youth to keep them out of this pipeline.
-By working with school administrators, we re-engage students who have histories of multiple suspensions, juvenile justice involvement, and low parental and family support by offering alternative disciplinary practices, intensive tutoring support, caring adult mentoring, restorative justice circles, and clinical therapy as needed.
+By working with school administrators, teachers and students, we offer alternative disciplinary practices, intensive tutoring support, caring adult mentoring, restorative justice circles, and clinical therapy to re-engage students who have histories of multiple suspensions, juvenile justice involvement, and low parental and family support.

 Community Partners and Collaborators